-- 1. Press F1 in the Main screen to display the Main configuration menu. - Select to open the Setup menu (shown left). - 3.
-Select on the User menu. - Select .
-When you press F2 a full qwerty style keypad appears on the screen - Use the directional buttons to navigate to the first character in the filename, and press F2 to save the character. - Enter the remaining characters in the filename as described above.
+- 1. Press F1 in the Main screen to display the Main configuration menu. - Select Select to open the Setup menu (shown to the left). - 3.
+Select 🔕 to open the User menu. - Select .
+When you press F2 a full qwerty style keypad appears on the screen - Use the directional buttons to navigate to the first character in the filename, and press F2 v to save the character. - 6.
+Enter the remaining characters in the filename as described above.
 Do not include the .CFG extension; this is added automatically. - When you have finished entering characters, press F1 to save the filename.
 A message appears informing you that the file has been successfully saved. - The file will now be listed when you open the Main/Setup/User menu and select Files.